Stinson L-13

-The Stinson L-13 (sometimes known as the Grasshopper, like other aircraft of its type) was a US military utility aircraft first flown in 1945.
+The Stinson L-13 (sometimes known as the Grasshopper, like other aircraft of its type) is a US military utility aircraft first flown in 1945.

 Development

-The aircraft design was developed at Stinson in response to a request from the United States Army Air Force for a light observation/liaison unit.
-At that time Stinson was a subsidiary of Consolidated Vultee.
+The aircraft design was developed at Stinson in response to a request from the United States Army Air Force for a light observation/liaison aircraft.
+At that time Stinson was a subsidiary of Consolidated-Vultee.
 The first two prototypes were constructed at the Stinson facility in Michigan.
 In 1948 the Convair board were restructuring their various units, and negotiated to sell the Stinson subsidiary to Piper Aircraft.
 The L-13 project was specifically not included in the assets of the sale, however, and Convair continued its production in-house; ultimately building 300 units as the Convair L-13.

 It was a conventional high-wing tailwheel monoplane used for observation, liaison, and air ambulance duties, which typically require low landing speeds and short landing rolls.
-It was fitted with oversize viewing areas to increase its reconnaissance role.
+It was fitted with a large "greenhouse" to enhance its observation role.